nderscore/runty/README.md

 ### Extending With Custom Functions

-This example doesn't use the standard libary and defines a custom set of functions.
+This example defines it's own custom functions to make available to templates.

 ```javascript
 import { runty } from 'runty';